×

 Swot Analysis of "The Credit Suisse Christian Values Fund" written by Alexandra Roth, David T.A.
 Wesley includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Christian Ethical facing as an external strategic factors.
 Some of the topics covered in The Credit Suisse Christian Values Fund case study are - Strategic Management Strategies, Financial markets, Informal leadership, International business and Global Business.

-Some of the macro environment factors that can be used to understand the The Credit Suisse Christian Values Fund casestudy better are - – digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, competitive advantages are harder to sustain because of technology dispersion, increasing government debt because of Covid-19 spendings, increasing energy prices, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, there is backlash against globalization, increasing transportation and logistics costs, etc
+Some of the macro environment factors that can be used to understand the The Credit Suisse Christian Values Fund casestudy better are - – geopolitical disruptions, challanges to central banks by blockchain based private currencies, there is increasing trade war between United States & China, increasing government debt because of Covid-19 spendings, increasing commodity prices, increasing inequality as vast percentage of new income is going to the top 1%, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing energy prices, increasing household debt because of falling income levels, etc

 12 Hrs